Constant threat to media outlets

-The print and broadcast media are flourishing in Cameroon but the government has withheld final legal approval from many radio stations in order to keep them under permanent threat of closure.
-Another recently seen practice is bringing defamation prosecutions against journalists without notifying them, resulting in exorbitant fines or prison terms without being able to defend themselves in court.
-A terrorism law that provides for trial by military court has been used to keep a Radio France Internationale correspondent in detention for nearly two years.
+The communication minister said in September 2017 that press freedom was guaranteed in Cameroon “as long as it is consonant with the defense of institutions.”
+The authorities have imposed a climate of fear and self-censorship.
+At the same time, the government has withheld final legal certification from many radio stations in order to keep them under permanent threat of closure.
+Another commonly implemented practice is bringing defamation prosecutions against journalists without notifying them.
+This often leads to exorbitant fines or lengthy prison terms without the ability defend oneself in court.
+The 2014 terrorism law that provides for trial by military court has been used to keep a Radio France Internationale correspondent in detention for nearly two and a half years.
 Other journalists were arrested during the crackdown on protests in Cameroon’s English-speaking regions, where the Internet was disconnected for several months from January 2017 onwards.

 126 in 2016